 Ready to buy ArcGIS AppStudio Developer Edition?
 You will need an ArcGIS Developer account and a paid ArcGIS Developer subscription.
 For information on assigning an ArcGIS AppStudio Developer Edition license, see the ArcGIS Developer annual subscription plan activation video.

 ArcGIS Runtime Lite licensing can be authorized in the following ways:

-- The app includes a license key (available for free with an ArcGIS for Developers account).
+- The app includes a license string (available for free with an ArcGIS Developer account).